taylorsudo/tumblr-backup/README.md

 - The workflow runs automatically every 4 hours
 - You can also trigger it manually from the Actions tab
-- New posts and media are uploaded to your Dropbox in the `/tumblr-backup/` folder
+- New posts and media are uploaded to Dropbox
 - Existing posts are skipped (incremental backup)
 - Files are synced to your Dropbox account automatically